-Finding your passion in college should be easy, because that is what you are there to do: find and pursue your passion.
-Easy right?
-You take general education classes to get them out of the way, then jump right into your major classes and there it is found no looking needed.
+Finding your passion in college should be easy, because that is what you are there to do: find and pursue your passion...right?
+You take general education classes to get them out of the way, then jump right into your major classes and there is where you find your passions...no looking needed.
 Right?

 Finding your passion in college should never be easy.
 Nor should it be a singular point.
 I came into college thinking that I was only going to be interested in a lowkey communications career, and not really get involved in too many things on campus and keep my head down.